greatisjtf-cell/test/dungeon_loot_manager/HW09_Directions.md

 Only discussion of the assignment at a **conceptual high level** is allowed.
 You can discuss course concepts and assignments broadly; that is, at a conceptual level to increase your understanding.
 If you find yourself dropping to a level where specific Java code is being discussed, that is going too far.

-**You MAY NOT use code generation tools to complete this assignment.** This includes generative AI tools such as ChatGPT or GitHub Copilot.

 ---